TrellixVulnTeam/swahilipython_SCMU/Doc/faq/programming.rst

 value; it's a matter of taste.

-How can I pass optional or keyword parameters from one function to another?
+How can I pass optional or keyword parameters kutoka one function to another?
 ---------------------------------------------------------------------------

 Collect the arguments using the ``*`` and ``**`` specifiers in the function's